-In 2004, Zimbabwe's policies caused stagflation.
-The government printed so much money it went beyond stagflation and turned into hyperinflation.
+In 2008, the Zimbabwean government printed so much money it went beyond stagflation and turned into hyperinflation.

 Stagflation During the 1970s

 Unemployment peaked at 9% in May 1975, two months after the recession ended.

 How did this happen?
 Many experts blame the 1973 oil embargo.
 That's when OPEC cut its oil exports to the United States.
 Prices quadrupled, triggering inflation in oil.

 It started with a mild recession in 1970.
-GDP was negative for three quarters.
+GDP was negative for two quarters.
 Unemployment rose to 6.1%.
 President Richard Nixon was running for re-election.
 He wanted to boost growth without triggering inflation.

 On August 15, 1971, he announced three fiscal policies.
 They got him re-elected.
 They also sowed the seeds for stagflation.
 A video of Nixon's speech shows the announcement of significant economic policy changes known as the Nixon Shock.

 - He instituted a 90-day freeze on all wages and prices.
 He set up a Pay Board and Price Commission to approve any increases after the 90 days.
 Conveniently, it would control prices until after the 1972 presidential campaign.
 That's how he planned to control inflation.

-Second, Nixon imposed a 10% tariff on imports.
-He intended to lower the balance of trade and protect domestic industries.
-Instead, he raised import prices.
+- Nixon imposed a 10% tariff on imports.
+His goal was to lower the trade deficit and protect domestic industries.
+Instead, the tariffs raised import prices.

 Under Bretton Woods, most countries agreed to peg the value of their currencies to either the price of gold or the U.S. dollar.
 That had turned the dollar into a global currency.